What you do next matters.

 I created a (very slightly) modified version of the lost alphabet game and you can find that here

-11 thoughts on “Agile release planning game downloads
+11 responses to “Agile release planning game downloads”

 The alphabet version is easy to do in half an hour, while the original version will take from half an hour to a full hour.
 But with some tweaking the orignal version can be run a couple of times to introduce different concepts during the day.